SD-github21/kickstarter-analysis/README.md

 ![image](https://user-images.githubusercontent.com/85533099/130172313-b127c9c4-9f57-492d-a2ef-c6724418e882.png)

 #### Finally a pivot chart was created in order to gain a visual understanding of the relationship between launch month and outcomes.
-The following visuals depict the steps taken to ensure the pivot chart was created but that it also matched the exact targeted pivot chart used as a template (e.g., colors of the series were changed to red, yellow and blue):
+The following visuals depict the steps taken to ensure the pivot chart was created but that it also matched the exact targeted pivot chart used as a template in Canvas Module 1 (e.g., colors of the series were changed to red and yellow).
+A chart title was added as well:

 ![image](https://user-images.githubusercontent.com/85533099/130173313-926a3cb9-5986-401f-86f1-7d47d4440a9f.png)